dogweather/asset_ram/README.md

 * 71% reduction in execution time
 * 83% reduction in allocations

 My app has been amazingly efficient since using these: memory usage stays flat at just 50% usage (512MB) for 4 Puma workers.
-It's very quick, with production response times averaging 37ms a Heroku 1GB Standard-2x Dyno.
+It's very quick, with production response times averaging 37ms on a Heroku 1GB Standard-2x Dyno.

 ## Example stats for [the page](https://texas.public.law/statutes/tex._fam._code_section_1.001)